Design-and-Code/Quick-projects/README.md

 ## How does this work?

-- The repo will be of value for those looking for simple project ideas (check list below).
+- The repo will be of value for those looking for simple project ideas (check the list below).
 - Original author has full credit for their work due to the use of git submodules.
 - We accept projects that are already exisiting on **your** GitHub account.
-- We donot expect you to create a new project in this repo.
-Essentially,all projects are links to your project's code.
+- **We donot accept any project's code in the repo, only the submodules**.
+Essentially, all projects are links to your project's code.

 ## Projects List 📝